 Another perspective is from a Brisbane coaching professional, Eduardo Gomes.
 He believes:

-“that many go through their adult/work lives without ever getting unstuck.
-Instead of facing the issue and asking for help, they choose to stay STUCK and eventually loose (sic) the drive to pursue their dreams.
+“Many go through their adult/work lives without ever getting unstuck.
+Instead of facing the issue and asking for help, they choose to stay STUCK and eventually lose the drive to pursue their dreams.
 Furthermore, many who have decided to follow their passion often have the illusion they can make it on their own.”Eduardo Gomes